aniketchougule22/iNotebook/README.md

+# iNotebook

+Store all notes and important information digitally, usually in a cloud-based storage system.
+It makes note-taking convenient and accessible, and allows you to write and study flexibly.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).